 In this two-hour hands-on workshop find out about the seven deadly sins of writing, and learn how you can repent of those transgressions.
 Discover quick, easy and relatively painless ways to make everything you write better.
 Participate in hands-on exercises to tone and tighten flabby prose.
 Learn how to work with editors and collaboratively with other writers.

 SATURDAY WORKSHOP - How to Get an Editor's Attention--in a good way

 Find out what editors really want.
 Learn how to pitch an article for publication to an editor.
 Find out about editors' pet peeves and discover how to steer clear of committing those peevish deeds.

 SATURDAY WORKSHOP - Social Media for Writers

 Do you have a platform?
 How many followers do you have?
-Are you pinning, tweeting, posting or drowning in the waves of social media?
+Are you pinning, tweeting, posting, or drowning in the waves of social media?
 Lexie and Lynn are here to help you navigate the sea of social media options by aligning your online presence to your writing vision.
 Don't have a vision for your writing?
-They can help with that too, using a proven vision statement exercise.
+They can help with that too by using a proven vision statement exercise.
 With defined writing goals as your compass, you can choose the right social media tools to help you on your writing journey.
 (They'd also enjoy seeing you are their end of conference networking session.)

 SATURDAY WORKSHOP - Social Media Networking and Idea Exchange